Research Arena

 Research Arena — Episode Verdict

-Winner Paper A (narrow)
+Winner Paper B

-Agreement 4 / 5 trials
+Agreement 3 / 5 trials

-Avg Margin 0.034
+Avg Margin 0.075

-Meta Confidence 0.05 Inconclusive
+Meta Confidence 0.07 Inconclusive

 ⚠ Judges disagreed significantly across trials.
 This verdict should be treated as inconclusive.